 So far, so simple.

-It elaborates, ‘White papers are often written as sales and marketing documents used to entice or persuade potential customers to learn more about or purchase a particular product, service, technology or methodology.’
+‘White papers are often written as sales and marketing documents used to entice or persuade potential customers to learn more about or purchase a particular product, service, technology or methodology.’

 That’s a nice and succinct technical definition.
 But here’s our take on what a white paper is: